RDMLLC/RE-Data-Metrix/replit.md

   - **Scope**: Add logout button to lender portal navigation/header, implement logout endpoint if needed

 ### Low Priority
+- **Referral Program Copy Updates**: Update referral messaging to be clearer about dual benefit
+  - **Context**: Current text says "Get 2 months free when your referral subscribes"
+  - **Changes needed**:
+    - Rename card from "Refer & Earn" to "Refer a Friend"
+    - Update text to: "Give a friend 1 month free" + "You get 2 months free with their paid subscription"
+  - **Impact**: Clearer value proposition for both referrer and referred person
+  - **Scope**: Update Dashboard.tsx referral card title and description

+- **Remove Dashboard from User Dropdown**: Dashboard link is redundant when user is already on dashboard
+  - **Context**: Clicking user initials shows dropdown with Dashboard link, but user may already be on dashboard
+  - **Impact**: Cleaner dropdown menu, less redundant navigation
+  - **Scope**: Remove Dashboard menu item from Navigation.tsx dropdown

 - **Add District of Columbia to States List**: Include DC as an option in state selection dropdowns
   - **Context**: Currently only includes 50 states, missing District of Columbia
   - **Impact**: Better data accuracy for DC-based properties and users